flexcompute/tidy3d/tidy3d/plugins/autograd/README.md

 If you have feature requests or questions, please feel free to file an issue or discussion on the `tidy3d` front end repository.

 Happy autogradding!

+## FAQ

+Autograd has some limitations/quirks, and a good starting point to get familiar with them is the [autograd tutorial](https://github.com/HIPS/autograd/blob/master/docs/tutorial.md).

 ## Developer Notes